-Third, to prevent aliasing of the input signal, the analog-input signal must be band limited.
-The bandwidth of the A/D converter is a function of the system clock frequency.
+Third, to prevent aliasing of the input signal, the bandwidth of the analog-input signal must be band-limited; the bandwidth is a function of the system clock frequency.
 With a system clock frequency of 8MHz, the data-output rate is 20.8kHz with a -3dB frequency of 4.24kHz.
 The -3dB frequency scales with the system clock frequency.

-To guarantee the best linearity of the ADS1253, a fully differential signal is recommended, and the capacitance to ground must be equal on both sides.
+To ensure the best linearity of the ADS1251, and to maximize the elimination of even-harmonic noise errors, a fully differential signal is recommended.